5. Methods for Unconstrained Optimization

 - It has a

-rate of convergence.
-Therefore, it isslower
+linearrate of convergence.
+Therefore, it isslowerthan Newton’s method

 The steepest-descent method computes the search direction from